twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/templating.md

 * Variables created by you in the `data` section of the configuration file.

-Furthermore, chezmoi provides a variety of functions to retrieve data at runtime from password managers, environment variables, and the filesystem.
+Furthermore, chezmoi provides a variety of functions to retrieve data at runtime from password managers, environment variables, and the file system.

 ## Creating a template file